8i8/eight_queens/README.md

 * Make use of this access to the trie when iterating through the problems solutions; The data recorded could be stored in its rotational and reflectional symmetries as each solution is tested.
-If this data is effectively stored in a graph, it should be possible to eliminate many of the dead end paths as the algorithm progresses, reducing the calculation time significantly.
+If this data is effectively stored in a sensible way, it should be possible to eliminate many of the dead end paths before they are taken, reducing the calculation time significantly.

 ```
 	1